 Wyoming Earns a B-Minus on State Report Card, Ranks Seventh in Nation

-This year, Wyoming finishes seventh among the 50 states and District of Columbia, with an overall score of 80.6 out of 100 points and a grade of B-minus.
+This year, Wyoming finishes seventh among the 50 states and the District of Columbia, with an overall score of 81.8 out of 100 points and a grade of B-minus.
 The nation as a whole posts a grade of C.

-Diving into the findings for the three graded indices, Wyoming earns a B in the Chance-for-Success category and ranks 16th.
+Diving into the findings for the three graded indices, Wyoming earns a B-minus in the Chance-for-Success category and ranks 21st.
 The average state earns a C-plus.
-In School Finance, Wyoming receives a B-plus and ranks first, while for the K-12 Achievement Index it finishes 22nd with a grade of C-minus.
-The average state earns grades of C and C-minus in School Finance and K-12 Achievement, respectively.
+In School Finance, Wyoming receives an A-minus and ranks first.
+For the K-12 Achievement Index, it finishes 18th with a grade of C. The average state earns grades of C in School Finance and K-12 Achievement.
+More details on results in these categories are reported below.